 Applications of the Herb in Chinese Herbal Medicine

-Duckweed has a sharp and rather bitter taste and in Chinese herbal medicine it is regarded as a herb that possesses “cold energy” and induces perspiration and sweating.
-It is manly used for ailments associated with the respiratory system and urinary tract system.
+Duckweed has a sharp and rather bitter taste and in Chinese herbal medicine, it is regarded as a herb that possesses “cold energy” and induces perspiration and sweating.
+It is mainly used for ailments associated with the respiratory system and urinary tract system.

 In China, the herb is used internally for body temperature regulation (reduce high fever) and swellings (edema).
 Externally it is applied as a remedy for various skin ailments, such as rash, eczema, measles, and insect bites.

-In Chinese herbal medicine the herbs is either used on its own or in combination with other herbs.
+In Chinese herbal medicine, the herb is either used on its own or in combination with other herbs.

 Duckweed can be valuable as fodder for chickens.
 The herb contains high concentrations of calcium (10-25 g / kg dry weight), a mineral needed for hens to produce eggs.